You can run, jump, climb and swim with them.

 Every type of foot is defined by the following specifics:

-- The Greek foot: Common in 23% of the population, it is characterized by its second toe, which is longer than all the others.
+- The Greek foot: Common in 23% of the population, characterized by a longer second toe, making it easier for putting on shoes as it adapts better to the shape of the footwear.

 The foot’s bones